kinexdev/LuauSharp/README.md

 I use spans and stackalloc for small strings (below 256 bytes) so it doesn't allocate on the heap when doing managed string -> byte* conversion. the opposite isn't possible in .NET/C#.

 # Why
-There is currently no actual luau C# bindings that are open source, have support for userdata and are as fast and performant as this.
+I wanted modding in my game, and for that i wanted to use luau which is a great language for that purpose, there is currently no actual luau C# bindings that are open source, have support for userdata and are as fast and performant as this.
 There are some luau bindings that I found but they fall short to the criteria which were essential to me, so I made my own solution.

 # Set Up
 To set up LuauSharp, you need the binaries.
 You could compile these yourself via the [cmake project](https://github.com/KinexDev/LuauSharpPInvoke) or you could use the precompiled binaries present in the repo, I only provide binaries for windows, you need to compile it for other platforms and it should work as I don't use any platform specific stuff.